 With the release of Factions, Guild Wars made a small shift in PvP, or rather a pretty big crack.
 ArenaNet took note from other games on the market and made a new PvP mode, or scenario, where you align with one of two factions and fight the other in large scale battles, and the points you get for winning these raises you in rank with that faction.
 The introduction of this new way to PvP scattered the community somehow, and while it mostly drew causal people from the more structured PvP, it also made it really hard for a casual player to find groups for PvP unless it was this faction-based PvP.

 Still One of the Best Out There

-Guild Wars aimed to do a great many things, but mainly they aimed for a strong narrative, more linear and in line with a single player experience, but still offering incentives for exploration and rewarding exploration in these instanced zones.
-But they also aimed for the best structured PvP experience out there.
+Guild Wars aimed to do a great many things, but mainly it aimed for a strong narrative, more linear experience.
+However, It still offered some of the best structured PvP experience out there.
 Despite not being able to jump and having the feeling that you are playing a co-op game rather than a massively multiplayer game, I would say that they succeeded in both cases.
 The PvP in Guild Wars has become much more sprawling with the standalone expansions, dividing PvP players into different camps, but it still manages to keep intact a great structured PvP that even worked in the eSport scene for a while.
 And while PvE has moved towards more dungeon-type gameplay, they have still kept the core strong story via missions intact and made one of the best MMORPG stories to follow.
 Guild Wars was and will continue to be of the great MMORPG stars out there.